Key takeaways

 AI powered reconciliation

 AI driven anomaly detection and approval queues accelerate exception resolution.
 Your QA framework provides the guardrails.
+The technology handles volume; humans handle judgment.

 Data security and compliance

-Getting started, a four week implementation
+Getting started: a four week implementation

-Week 1, define thresholds and roles
+Week 1: define thresholds and roles

-Week 2, design sampling and checklist
+Week 2: design sampling and checklist

-Week 3, pilot
+Week 3: pilot

-Week 4, launch and iterate
+Week 4: launch and iterate

 Conclusion

-QA in bookkeeping is not about perfection, it is about consistent, measurable improvement.
 For Indian SMBs, a disciplined QA framework reduces rework, speeds close, and builds confidence in the numbers.
-Start with thresholds, sampling, checklists, and exception logs, add tight feedback loops, then layer in automation.
-Regulations and tools will evolve, your QA should too, while keeping its purpose intact, ensuring accurate, complete, and reliable financial records.
+Start with thresholds, sampling, checklists, and exception logs.
+Add tight feedback loops.
+Then layer in automation where repetitive work slows your team down.

 FAQ